 If storage is ever an issue for decorative pieces, buy things that can be used differently.
 For example, this galvanized jar could be use with a battery operated candle or a flower vase.
 One jar with two uses?
 SCORE!

 I hope you found these tips helpful and enjoy seeing the mini makeover my sisters dining room got.
-Below is a source list of the products used for this project, all from The Home Depot…. happy shopping (wink-wink).
+A resource list is provided below for products used in this project, all from The Home Depot.
+Happy shopping (wink-wink).

 Oxford Corner Writing Desk